0xlucyfer/translator/README.md

 I should have unit tests for this but I dont.
 I do test everything manually from my terminal using import pdb; pdb.set_trace().

-#### Clean List Definition
+#### Definitions of text file states
-Lower cased, stripped of white spaces on both sides.
+- `Clean`: Lower cased, stripped of white spaces on both sides.
+- `Normalize`: `Clean` + no white spaces + Spanish words with special characters such as `['á', 'é', 'í', 'ó', 'ú', 'ü', 'ñ']` will include a copy of the word without special characters.

 #### Instructions
 - Clone